 Document your achievement on your resume and graduate school applications.

-Use this application as a way to document all of your community service hours as a college student and print it as a record.
+Use the application as a way to track your community service hours and involvement.

 Any SUNY Buffalo State student who has engaged in at least 200 hours of community engagement as a college student can apply.
 Transfer students are permitted to use community service completed at a former college or university.
 The total number of community service hours can be as a result of service-learning courses, volunteering with a group or as an individual, community activism, participation in Bengals Dare to Care Day or Alternative Break, and a similar combination of activities are encouraged.

 Student teaching, classroom observation, paid experiences, and program-required internships do not count towards the President's Certificate of Recognition for Community Engagement.